johanneswieland/281-Computational/README.md

 5. **Bewley and Aiyagari Models** (JH)

-    How to clear a market and put everything together, simple indirect inference exercise.
+    How to clear a market and put everything together.
+Shift aggregate supply and demand.

-    *Homework*: Solve the Aiyagari model
+    *Homework*: Solve a model with heterogeneous firms and adjustment costs.

 6. **Reiter method** (JH)